-This brochure describes the benefits of Humana Health Plan, Inc. under our contract (CS 1570) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-Customer Service may be reached at 1-800-44UMANA or 1-800-448-6262 or through our website: http://feds.humana.com.
-The address for Humana Health Plan, Inc. administrative offices is:
+This brochure describes the benefits of Humana Health Plan of Texas, Inc. under our contract (CS 1895) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+Customer Service may be reached at 1-800-4HUMANA or 1-800-448-6262 or through our website: http://feds.humana.com.
+The addresses for Humana Health Plan of Texas, Inc. administrative offices are: